TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Backend/BackendRouting.rst

         'target' => Controller\BackendController::class . '::mainAction'
     ],

-Values for :php:`referrer` are declared as comma-separated list:
+Values for :php:`referrer` are declared as a comma-separated list:

-* `required` enforces existence of HTTP `Referer` header that has to match the currently used backend URL (e.g. :samp:`https://example.org/typo3/`), the request will be denied otherwise.
+*   :php:`required` enforces existence of HTTP `Referer` header that has to match the currently used backend URL (for example, :samp:`https://example.org/typo3/`), the request will be denied otherwise.
-* `refresh-empty` triggers a HTML based refresh in case HTTP `Referer` header is not given or empty - this attempt uses an HTML refresh, since regular HTTP `Location` redirect still would not set a referrer.
-It implies this technique should only be used on plain HTML responses and won't have any impact e.g. on JSON or XML response types.
+*   :php:`refresh-empty` triggers an HTML-based refresh in case HTTP `Referer` header is not given or empty - this attempt uses an HTML refresh, since regular HTTP `Location` redirect still would not set a referrer.
+It implies this technique should only be used on plain HTML responses and will not have any impact, for example, on JSON or XML response types.

 This technique should be used on all public routes (without session token) that internally redirect to a restricted route (having a session token).
 The goal is